Skip to content

 Your wan

 “Your wan” is a word used to describe a woman.
 It is a loose description of someone who is not known well.
-For example someone might say “Your wan in the shop told me to buy it” or “Would you look at your wan over there”.
+For example, someone might say, “Your wan in the shop told me to buy it”, or “Would you look at your wan over there?”.
 People may also say “Aul wan” to describe their mother.
-For example, “My aul wan said I can’t go”
+For example, “My aul wan said I can’t go.”

 Feen

 Feen is a word used to describe a man.
-For example, “Look at all the feens”
+For example, “Look at all the feens.”

-Beour is the female version of feen and it is used to describe a woman.
+Beour is the female version of feen and is used to describe a woman.
 For example, “How’s the beour?”

 Sham